 - Why Choose To Make A Claim With Legal Helpline?

 Shops in Britain are responsible for creating a safe and hygienic environment for their customers, employees and other people who use the premises, such as delivery people or contractors.
 If someone is injured or made ill because of an accident in a shop, which was caused by the shop’s management or staff neglecting proper standards of health and safety, then the injured person could be entitled to claim compensation for their injuries.

 In this guide, we will look at reasons why people experience accidents in shops and what sort of injuries this can cause.
-We will also guide you through what to do if you are injured in a store in the UK, reporting an accident in a shop and how to hire a personal injury lawyer to help you make your claim.
+We will also guide you through what to do if you are injured in a store in Great Britain, reporting an accident in a shop and how to hire a personal injury lawyer to help you make your claim.
 We also have a personal injury claims calculator, to help you estimate how much compensation you could be entitled to claim.

 A range of accidents can happen in a shop.
 Accidents that can cause customers an injury in a shop can include: slip trip and fall accidents, storage, racking, shelving and display item accidents where shelves can become loose and fall onto customers.
 Injuries that can also affect employees include manual handling accidents and forklift accidents in warehousing areas.
 Accidents can also happen on staircases, in lifts or escalators if they are not properly maintained.
 If you had an accident in a shop resembling any of the accidents described above, you could be entitled to claim compensation for your accident.